Back To Search Results

 Neurobiological Theory

 Experts suggest that elevated dopaminergic transmission can increase "signal-to-noise" differences in the neural network.
 Consequently, this hyperactive dopamine activity manifests as the tendency to ascribe unrelated external events with personal significance.[4][5]
 The aberrant dopaminergic activity can impact attention, mood, motivation, and interpersonal interactions.
 Areas in the brain, including the substantia nigra, dorsolateral prefrontal cortex, ventral striatum, ventromedial prefrontal cortex, hippocampus, and mesolimbic pathways, have been implicated in the experience of delusions.[6]
-Furthermore, the ability of dopamine antagonists to treat and reduce the intensity of delusions has been considered as evidence of the role dopamine excess plays in the neurobiology of delusions.[7]
+Furthermore, the ability of dopamine antagonists to treat and reduce the intensity of delusions has been considered evidence of the role dopamine excess plays in the neurobiology of delusions.[7]

 Perceptual-Cognitive Theories

 This includes the "salience" theory, in which delusions result from imbalanced attention, where more attention is paid to certain idiosyncratic aspects of a situation, excluding more relevant information.
 This leads to a skewed decision-making process.[8]
-The 2-factor theory expounds on this concept, stating that both salience and faulty cognition are required to sustain delusions.[9][10]
+The 2-factor theory expounds on this concept, stating that salience and faulty cognition are required to sustain delusions.[9][10]

 These faulty perceptual-cognitive processes may also be associated with a "jumping to conclusions" tendency.
-People with this tendency spend less time reviewing the information before making decisions, are more likely to miss or misinterpret details and feel more certain of their choices.
+People with this tendency spend less time reviewing the information before making decisions, are more likely to miss or misinterpret details, and feel more certain of their choices.
 These ideas become fixed, and perception becomes influenced by faulty logic, which supports the idiosyncratic meaning attached to people, places, and situations.
 This impacts the accuracy of the patient's overall perceptions and conclusions, subsequently impacting information integration and understanding, increasing the likelihood of mistaken interpretations of stimuli.[11]
 These distorted perceptions become integrated into an overall schema and further distort perceptions as the delusions are now accepted unquestioningly.
 Brain network theory proposes that disconnections between essential parts of the default mode and semantic networks lead to perceptual-cognitive-affective integration difficulties and ineffective application of cognitive resources.[12][13]

 Biographical Theory

 Trauma has been implicated as a risk factor for the development of psychosis and delusions, most particularly trauma involving violence of an interpersonal nature.
-Early childhood trauma has been linked with changes in the developing brain, including a shrinking of the hippocampus, hyperarousal of the amygdala, alterations in neurotransmitters (eg, dopamine, GABA, glutamate), and the subsequently increased diathesis towards delusional manifestations.[14][15]
+Early childhood trauma has been linked with changes in the developing brain, including a shrinking of the hippocampus, hyperarousal of the amygdala, alterations in neurotransmitters (eg, dopamine, gamma-aminobutyrate, glutamate), and the subsequently increased diathesis towards delusional manifestations.[14][15]

 Integrative Theory